The #1 Reason Your Baby May Not Have Colic

 No need to be scared, just prepared.
 Read on so you know how to make sure your child gets the care needed.

 Why It’s Hard to Get the Right Diagnosis

 Not only are you likely assuming that you have an infant with colic, your doctor might think that, too.

 That’s because they may mistake some of the signs of Sucrose Intolerance caused by the rare disease Congenital Sucrase-Isomaltase Deficiency (CSID) for colic because some of the symptoms are the same.

-These copycat symptoms can also indicate other, better-known stomach conditions that your doctor will consider if they don’t think it’s colic, such as lactose intolerance or milk allergies, inflammatory bowel disease (commonly referred to as IBS), celiac disease, or not a disease at all but, instead, an infection from contaminated food.
+These copycat symptoms can also indicate other, better-known stomach conditions that your doctor will consider if they don’t think it’s colic, such as lactose intolerance or milk allergies, irritable bowel syndrome (commonly referred to as IBS), celiac disease, or not a disease at all, but instead an infection from contaminated food.

 But CSID (informally called Sugar Intolerance, or Sucrose Intolerance because sucrose is a type of sugar) happens because your child can’t digest certain sugars and starches — and none of those other diseases affect your child’s body the same way.

 Only a doctor can diagnose Sugar Intolerance, so head to your trusted pediatrician, at least to start.
 Ask about testing for Sugar Intolerance, to be sure you get an accurate diagnosis quickly instead of possibly delaying your baby’s relief by treating another condition first.